I ❤️ Modelling & Simulation

-In this paper, our aim was to extend an existing decentralised method for allocating tasks to AGVs, by additionally considering vehicles which already are assigned to a task.
+In this paper, we extended an existing decentralised method for allocating tasks to AGVs, by additionally considering vehicles which already are assigned to a task.
 This was achieved by also taking into account the opportunity costs arising from a vehicle passing a current task to another vehicle and subsequently accepting a new task.
-By means of simulation, our findings confirm the notion that our extended method – namely Karis Pro+ (KP+) – leads to lower traffic density and higher flexibility, both of which are important KPIs for large-scale transport vehicle systems.
+This loosened restriction is enabling the vehicle fleet for a higher flexibility, which can be used for improving the efficiency of the overall system.
+By means of simulation, our findings confirm the notion that our extended method – namely Karis Pro+ (KP+) – leads to lower traffic density and higher flexibility, both of which are important KPIs for largescale transport vehicle systems.

 SELMAIR / HAUERS / GUSTAFSSON-ENDE

 Scheduling approaches for the charging of Automated Guided Vehicles (AGVs) are based on three key components: the timing of charging processes, the selection of a charging station and the duration of the charging process.
 Based on literature research introduced in this paper, two scheduling approaches have been studied: a rigid approach, based on state-of-the-art solutions, captures the optimal case for a single AGV.
 A flexible approach, particularly focusing on autonomous behaviour of AGVs, aims for an optimum for the whole AGV fleet.
 Therefore, the concept of auction-based task allocation is transferred.
 A closed-loop simulation compares both scheduling approaches for the application of automotive in-house logistics.
 The flexible approach shows a higher scheduling effectiveness, although influenced by the charging station allocation.